skvamme/pico_atlast/README.md

 <B>Latest commit:</b> [PICOW] Added an example how to get a file from a web server. get_from_server.atl The result from the GET is in a string variable BODY that you can TYPE or, if it is forth source code, EVALUATE to compile.

 The input buffer is a round robin.
-If the end of the file overwrites the begining, the file is to big.
+If the end of the file overwrites the begining, the file is too big.

 Added an example how to push data to a web sever picow_send_data.atl using GET and data encoded in the path.